About The Opera

 Lara is pleased to be returning to LBO after performing the role of Diane Disney in last season’s The Perfect American by Philip Glass, a role she also performed at Chicago Opera Theatre.
 About her performance in the title role of Victor Herbert’s grand opera Natoma, Opera News wrote “(as Natoma) Lara Ryan sang with a creamy soprano full of power at both ends of her wide range.”
 She has sung with the New York Philharmonic, New England Symphony, Collegiate Chorale, Utah Festival Opera, Anchorage Opera, Madison Lyric Opera, Opera Pacific, Sacred Music in a Sacred Space, amongst others.

-Mezzo-soprano Kira Dills-DeSurra is thrilled to return to Long Beach Opera.
-Recent LBO engagements include Nurse/Secretary (The Perfect American) and Madame Trixie (Fairy Queen).
-At Chicago Opera Theatre, she performed the roles of Isolde of the White Hands (Le Vin Herbé), La Ciesca (Gianni Schicchi), Cecilio (Cover) and Chorus (Lucio Silla), and Mary (Cabildo).
+Mezzo-soprano Kira Dills-DeSurra is thrilled to return to Long Beach Opera for the second time this season.
+Recent LBO engagements include Vera Boronel (The Consul), Nurse/Secretary (The Perfect American) and Madame Trixie (Fairy Queen).
+At Chicago Opera Theatre, she performed the roles of La Ciesca (Gianni Schicchi), Cecilio (Cover)/Chorus (Lucio Silla), and Mary (Cabildo).
 Her other roles include Stéphano (Roméo et Juliette) and Second Lady (Die Zauberflöte).
-She can be seen this summer performing Mercédès in Carmen at Central City Opera.
+This past summer she sang Mercédès in Carmen at Central City Opera.
 Ms. Dills-DeSurra hails from Petaluma, CA and is an alumna of Roosevelt CCPA (MM) and USC (BM).

 Kristof Van Grysperre